Weight Loss Surgery Cuts Risk of Heart Attack and Stroke

 Surprisingly, though, the amount of weight loss among the surgery patients was not associated with the risk of heart attack, stroke, or death.

-“The benefit is similar at [both] smaller and larger subsequent weight losses,” says lead author Lars Sjöström, M.D., Ph.D., a professor of internal medicine at the University of Gothenburg.
+“The benefit is similar at both smaller and larger subsequent weight losses,” says lead author Lars Sjöström, M.D., PhD, a professor of internal medicine at the University of Gothenburg.

-Health.com: 5 ways to cut your heart attack risk
+Health.com - 5 ways to cut your heart attack risk

 The findings were published this week in the Journal of the American Medical Association.

-“Not everybody who has obesity has the same health risk,” says Edward H. Livingston, M.D., the chairman of gastrointestinal surgery at the University of Texas Southwestern Medical Center, in Dallas, who wrote an editorial accompanying the study.
+“Not everybody who has obesity has the same health risk,” says Edward H. Livingston, M.D., the chairman of gastrointestinal surgery at the University of Texas Southwestern Medical Centre in Dallas, who wrote an editorial accompanying the study.
 “A lot of people are obese, but that obesity doesn’t affect them that much.”

-Health.com: Could you have Type 2 diabetes?
+Health.com- Could you have Type 2 diabetes?
 10 symptoms

 Livingston says surgery may be especially beneficial for people who have diabetes.
-On the other hand, he says, obese patients with high blood pressure (hypertension) may see a relatively small reduction in long-term heart risk because hypertension is largely hereditary and is less likely to be affected by weight-loss surgery.
+On the other hand, he says, obese patients with high blood pressure (hypertension) may see a relatively small reduction in long-term heart risk because hypertension is hereditary mainly and is less likely to be affected by weight-loss surgery.

 “We really don’t know [the] long-term benefits or risks.”

-Health.com: Surgery is no quick fix for obese teens
+Health com - Surgery is no quick fix for obese teens

 Of the 2,010 study participants who had surgery, 68% chose vertical banded gastroplasty, 19% underwent banding, and 13% had gastric bypass.
 The first two procedures involve banding or stapling the stomach to reduce stomach capacity (and appetite).
 Bypass surgery, meanwhile, creates a detour of sorts in the digestive tract that affects how food is absorbed.

-A major shortcoming of the study is that the researchers didn’t randomly assign the participants to have surgery.
+A significant shortcoming of the study is that the researchers didn’t randomly assign the participants to have surgery.
 Even though the authors took into account factors such as smoking and cholesterol levels, the patients who decided to go ahead with surgery may be different in key ways from those who decided against it, Livingston says.

 “People who understand bariatric surgery are individuals who are more motivated to address their health issues,” he says.
 “The people who didn’t pursue bariatric surgery are probably less likely to take care of themselves, or willing to take care of themselves, so the two groups of people are fundamentally different.
 I think it’s that difference that accounts for the better outcome.”